-In addition, we offer a doctorate in Counselor Education and Counseling (Ph.D.), and an Education Specialist degree in counseling (Ed.S.).
+In addition, we offer a doctorate in Counselor Education and Counseling (Ph.D.), an Animal Assisted Intervention Certificate, and an Education Specialist degree in counseling (Ed.S.).

 The Clinical Mental Health Counseling, Clinical Rehabilitation Counseling, and Marriage, Couple and Family specialties leading to the Master of Counseling degree, and the Ph.D. in Counselor Education and Counseling are also offered at the ISU-Meridian Health Science Center.